DataDog/kics/documentation/rules/terraform/aws/api_gateway_access_logging_disabled.md

 ### Description

- When configuring an AWS API Gateway Stage in Terraform, it is important to define the `access_log_settings` block to ensure that access logs are collected and sent to a centralized logging destination, such as an Amazon CloudWatch Logs group.
+ When configuring an AWS API Gateway stage in Terraform, it is important to define the `access_log_settings` block to ensure that access logs are collected and sent to a centralized logging destination, such as an Amazon CloudWatch Logs group.
 Without specifying the `access_log_settings`, as shown in the configuration below, API requests and responses will not be logged, making it difficult to detect anomalous activity, debug issues, or perform security investigations:

 ```
 resource "aws_api_gateway_stage" "example" {